tonygilkerson/ckad/practice-questions/question.md

 ```

-### Question 5

-Create the yaml for a new namespace called `myns` without creating it
+### Create the yaml for a new namespace called `myns` without creating it

 ```sh
 k create ns myns --dry-run=client -oyaml
 ```

-### Question 6

-Create the YAML for a new `ResourceQuota` called `myrq` with hard limits of 1 CPU, 1G memory and 2 pods without creating it.
+### Create the YAML for a new `ResourceQuota` called `myrq` with hard limits of 1 CPU, 1G memory and 2 pods without creating it.

 Answer: